-Nursing Assistant Skills Training (CCNAST) Certificate of Completion
+Nursing Assistant Skills Training (CCNAST) Certificate of Completion Program Effective Term: Fall 2015

 This state certified three-week program prepares students for employment in a variety of health care settings from nursing homes to hospitals where they will work as a Certified Nurse Aide (CNA).
 CNA evaluation is mandated for employment in long-term care facilities.
 Upon completion of the program, individuals will be qualified for multiple job opportunities with good starting salaries.
 Positions frequently offer flexibility and variety, as well as a sense of self-satisfaction for "making a difference" in a person's health.

-Rene Stark is the advisor for the main campus/weekend program.
-Cynthia Brown is the advisor for the extension centers.
+Rene Stark is the advisor for the main campus program.
+Brenda Washington is the advisor for the extension centers.